Other Radio Hobbies

 200 to 430 kHz: This range is used mainly by navigation beacons, which continuously repeat their call signs in Morse code.
 Call signs do not follow the international allocations given elsewhere on this site.
 Instead, the call signs usually give an idea of the location of the beacon.
 For example, beacon "FT" on 365 kHz is located at Fort Worth, Texas.

 430 to 500 kHz: This range is used for two-way Morse code communications between ships at sea and shore stations.
 Shore stations use three-letter callsigns, while ship station callsigns consist of four letters.
 All callsigns are from international allocations.
-The number of stations you can hear in this range is rapidly declining due to a shift in maritime communications to satellites and shortwave frequencies.
+The number of stations you can hear in this range is very rapidly declining due to a shift in maritime communications to satellites and shortwave frequencies.
 After February, 1999, radio operators skilled in Morse code were no longer required on ships sailing in international waters.

 500 kHz: This was an international ship calling and distress frequency for maritime communications in Morse code.
 It is no longer used, and after February, 1999, ship stations and shore stations were no longer required to monitor this frequency for calls.
 Now the frequencies from 501 to 504 kHz are available to amateur radio operators for CW (Morse code) and CW low speed (QRSS) operation.
 For more info visit www.500kc.com